anysniper/Frontend/README.md

 npm run lint
 ```

-#### Leave a star on top right if you get notification for further updates
+#### Leave a star on top right if you want to get notification for further updates